Business process management software Process Management Examples

 Compliance management

-The goal of any process management is to standardize the way businesses run their operations.
+The goal of any business process management is to standardize the way businesses run their operations.
 Compliance management involves recurring tasks that often need to be completed annually.

 Take a look at this HACCP compliance example